buntralino/buntralino.github.io/docs/README.md

       icon: rocket

 - header: How does it work?
   description: Buntralino is a hybrid app development framework that lets you use web technologies (HTML, CSS, JavaScript, TypeScript) to make desktop apps.
 Buntralino applications work by creating a Bun application that launches and manages Neutralino.js windows.
 Neutralino.js windows can exchange information with Bun and each other in a client-server model through websockets, with you using a nice promise-based API.
-Bun is a faster alternative to Node.js or Deno, while Neutralino.js uses native OS' browser and augments it with native functions.
+Bun is a faster alternative to Node.js or Deno, while Neutralino.js uses native OS' browser and augments it with native functions. <br> <br> <a class="route-link auto-link vp-hero-action primary no-external-link-icon" href="/architecture" aria-label="See the Architecture">See the Architecture</a>

 footer: MIT Licensed | Copyright © 2024-present Cosmo Myzrail Gorynych
 ---